Filirom1/janus/README.markdown

 The best IDE for Linux and MacOsX users : ViM :D

-This is a fork of Janus ViM distrib for web developpement.
+This is a fork of Janus ViM distrib for web development.

 To use this ViM distrib you will need: